hawkinx/shared/Elasticache_redis_and_Crossplane.md

 For access within a VPC, an inbound rule with the port for Redis (default 6379) and the CIDR of the is the same as that of the VPC itself is needed.
 A VPC created by eksctl using the default settings ends up with the CIDR block 192.168.0.0/16 so port range = 6379 and source = 192.168.0.0/16.
 My example manifest for the security group uses these values.

-AWS suggest that a CIDR value of 0.0.0.0/0 (access from anywhere) be used as in this situation as the Elasticache cluster does not have any public IP address in any case, but I find this a little disturbing.
+AWS suggest that a CIDR value of 0.0.0.0/0 (access from anywhere) be used as in this situation as the Elasticache cluster does not have any public IP address, but I find this a little disturbing.

 I haven’t tested access from outside of the VPC; information about this is provided by AWS: